 Awlgrip is a polyester-based, high-gloss topcoat paint that helps protect your boat’s color by sealing in the paint.
 It’s a top-rated paint brand in the boating industry.
 The cost to paint a boat with awlgrip will be a little higher than other paint types, but it’s known to last longer than other paint jobs.

-Maintain the Paint Job
+Maintaining the Paint Job For A Long Time

 You’re not quite done after applying layers of paint to your boat.
 You also need to maintain the paint job to make sure it lasts a long time.
 We recommend using mild cleaners—such as Windex or a vinegar and water mixture—to remove contaminants from your boat’s surface without stripping the paint’s protective layer.